 Sunday morning came with the excitement of a Liverpool versus Chelsea title clash.
 Sadly, Liverpool could not breakdown the very organized defense of Chelsea and the Blues took all three points.
 Hopefully Manchester City trips up in the following weeks to give Liverpool their first title in twenty-one (?) years.
 After a long search for the car keys — which I smartly placed in my toiletry bag the night before, so I would not lose them, of course — we drove back to Fredericksburg in search of a clear river.
 We found none.
 We napped, everyone left, and I began studying for a biology test.

 The weekend fishing lacked the fun and excitement which I imagined for the past few months.
 Still, I dare not say it lacked adventure.
-Although, we caught very a low number of fish and Liverpool failed to conquer Chelsea, it was time well spent.
-We fished, we cheered, we enjoyed ourselves.
+Although we caught a low number of fish and Liverpool failed to conquer Chelsea, it was time well spent.
+We fished, we cheered, we enjoyed.